Application Materials and Procedures

 Complete an application

 To receive full consideration, completed applications must be received by the Graduate School in advance of the deadline for the curricular area to which the student is applying.
-Students applying to the Clinical program will also need to complete a supplemental application.
-The NIU Graduate School application is sufficient for students applying to all other areas.
 A completed application will consist of:

 • The NIU Graduate School's application